abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 of his life are well worth recalling and reflecting upon.
 Certainly one of them is the practical approach he used to teach and encourage us.
-He always emphasized the importance of reflecting on the Four Noble Truths, and the experience of *dukkha*—suffering, dis-ease, discontent—and the different ways we create dukkha within the heart.
-In this, Ajahn Chah embodied the quality of fearlessness—he had no fear when looking at the uncomfortable aspects of his own experience.
+He always emphasized the importance of reflecting on the Four Noble Truths, and the experience of *dukkha*---suffering, dis-ease, discontent---and the different ways we create dukkha within the heart.
+In this, Ajahn Chah embodied the quality of fearlessness---he had no fear when looking at the uncomfortable aspects of his own experience.
 By contrast, there is a tendency many of us have to try and run away from the uncomfortable experiences in our lives, to gloss them over or put some kind of spin on them.
 Instead, we need to look at them closely, without feeling intimidated.